SuRoryz/surbot-osu/README.md

   ![](blob/no_args.png?raw=true)

-  You can use keyword and non-keyword arguments
+  You can use keyword and non-keyword arguments.
   <strong><i>You can use only 1 value for miss or acc.
-95, 100 and 0, 0 means that your parametr adds to those</i></strong>
+95, 100 and 0, 0 means that your parameter adds to those</i></strong>

   It's possible to combine keyword args and non-keyword args.
 Just use keyword args after right-ordered non-keyword args: